AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 ## Mobile SDK{#MobileSDK}

-To send [push notifications](../send/push.md) with Campaign, you can use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign extension in the Data Collection UI.
-You can also use Campaign SDKs listed below:
+To send [push notifications](../send/push.md) with Campaign, use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign Classic extension in the Data Collection UI.

-* **Android** 12, 9.0, 8.x, 7.x, with Campaign Android SDK build 1.1.1.
-* **Apple iOS** 9 - 16 with Campaign iOS SDK build 1.0.26, compatible with 32 and 64-bit versions.
-Apple iOS 16 is supported starting Campaign v8.4.

 ## Web access{#web-access}